hellotham/hello-astro/src/pages/about.md

 It follows the [JAMstack architecture](https://jamstack.org) by automatically building a static version from the Git repository.
 The demo is deployed on Github Pages.

+Hello Astro can used for any/all of the following:

+- corporate/marketing site
+- blog
+- documentation site
+- portfolio site supporting photo galleries

-This website is open source (MIT licence) - fork it and customise for your needs.
+This starter is open source (MIT licence) - fork it and customise for your needs.

 ## Features